Whiteside Mountain Trail

 Whiteside Mountain Trail: the hike

 The hike quickly gains elevation, switching back through dense thickets of rhododendron and ascending rustic metal stairs.
-The hike reaches a side trail after ascending the stairs at .3 mile, catching limited views from an angular, open rock outcrop before continuing the ascent to the summit.
-The trail reaches the first major overlook at just under a half mile, catching exceptional views from a weathered gray rock outcrop.
+The hike reaches a side trail after climbing the stairs at .3 mile, catching limited views from an angular, open rock outcrop before continuing the ascent to the summit.
+The trail reaches the first principal overlook at just under a half mile, catching exceptional views from a weathered gray rock outcrop.

 The trail peaks at .75 miles, reaching Whiteside Mountain’s summit of 4,930 feet.
-Views extend in wide panoramas, reaching down the mountain’s towering spine, and stretching far and wide.
+Views extend in vast panoramas, reaching down the mountain’s towering spine, and stretching far and wide.
 After cresting the mountain’s summit, the trail rolls elevation, making its last ascent at 1 mile.
 Views are abundant, available from a series of cabled overlooks.

 The trail arcs southwest, following a gravel roadbed framed in large rock outcrops and broad-trunked rhododendron.